Phalcode/gamevault-docs/docs/server-docs/plugins.md

 ## How to Develop GameVault Plugins

-If you're a developer interested in creating plugins, you're in luck—it's simple to get started.
+If you're a developer interested in creating plugins, you're in luck, it's simple to get started.
 Here’s a step-by-step guide:

 ### Step 1: Clone the Backend Repository